Your Employer and Their Insurance

 If you are providing for your family and suffer a disability injury, you could lose your ability to perform that job and other jobs like it, which would greatly inhibit your ability to support yourself and your family.

-Some states require employers, by law, to carry disability insurance, but North Carolina is not one of them.
+If the insurance company accepts your workers’ compensation claim and the authorized physician has you out of work for seven consecutive days, you should start receiving a temporary total disability (TTD) check.
+TTD is paid out at 66 ⅔% of your average gross wages earned in the 52 weeks preceding your injury.
+Some states require employers, by law, to carry long and/or short-term disability insurance, but North Carolina is not one of them.
 If your employer does carry disability insurance, it can pay benefits if you are not working because of injuries or illnesses that are not job-related.
-Workers’ compensation does not cover disabilities caused by injuries or illnesses not related to your job.
+Workers’ compensation does not cover disabilities caused by injuries or illnesses unrelated to your job, and you will not receive benefits if the workers’ comp carrier denies your claim.
+Long and short-term disability insurance can be a little pricey, but if your employer does not provide it and you can afford it, such policies can be helpful.

 Additionally, disability insurance also covers you if you may not be eligible for workers’ compensation, or it can be used to supplement workers’ compensation.